qminer/qtopology/docs/index.md

 - **Topology** - Organization of nodes into a graph that determines paths where messages must travel.
 - **Bolt** - Node in topology that receives input data from other nodes and emits new data into the topology.
 - **Spout** - Node in topology that reads data from external sources and emits the data into the topology.
+- **Stream** - When data flows through the topology, it is optionaly tagged with stream ID.
+This can be used for routing.

-When running in distributed mode, `qtopology` also use the following:
+When running in distributed mode, `qtopology` also uses the following:

 - **Coordinator** - reads global settings, receives worker registrations and send them the initialization data.
 Also sends shutdown signal.
 - **Worker** - registers with coordinator, receives initialization data and instantiates local topology.

 ## Quick start

 Define your spouts and bolts and connect them into topology.
+Bolts and spouts can run as `inproc` (in-process) or `subproc` (in its own process).

 ### Topology definition